-Foodstuff is a freelance food writer and published author who enjoys exploring various recipes and techniques.
+Foodstuff is a freelance food writer and published author from Australia who enjoys exploring various recipes and techniques.

 When the Chinese stir-fry became a naturalised Australian culinary citizen, so did the wok.
 However, the wok's other great use in Chinese cookery—as a steamer—remains relatively unexplored.